Waterton Lakes Park and South Alberta Private Scenic Tour

 Overall Safety Rating: Generally safe

-Calgary is generally a safe city for visitors, with low crime rates and a welcoming atmosphere.
-However, as with any destination, it's important to stay aware of your surroundings and take basic precautions to ensure a safe and enjoyable trip.
+Alberta is generally safe for travelers, with low crime rates and a welcoming atmosphere.
+However, it's always important to stay aware of your surroundings and take precautions to ensure a safe and enjoyable trip.

 Important Precautions: